wbsoft/parce/docs/source/building.rst

     tree = parce.root(lexicon, text)

 to get the tree with all tokens read from the text using the specified root lexicon.
-This work is done by a :py:mod:`TreeBuilder <parce.treebuilder>`.
+This work is done by a :class:`~parce.treebuilder.TreeBuilder`.

 There are many ways to use TreeBuilder, but first we will look at using it directly.